EuroMillions Results: Here are last night's winning EuroMillions and Thunderball numbers

 The Millionaire Maker Selection guarantees a prize of £1million for the lucky winner.

-There is 1 confirmed UK winner from this draw, so double check your ticket to see what your code is.
+There is a confirmed UK winner from this draw, so double check your ticket to see what your code is.

 Thunderball results